 The techniques of Hatha Yoga are specifically designed to aid the purification of the physical body.
 When it is purified, then all the systems work in harmony with one another.
 Also, the breath functions smoother, providing the body with the energy that is required.
-This creates a positive circle, where all the dimensions of our being exist in a greater harmony.
-It is very important to attend a regular yoga class and yoga workhsops on topics of your intererest.
+This creates a positive circle, where all the dimensions of our being exist in greater harmony.
+It is very important to attend a regular yoga class and yoga workshops on topics of interest.

 You can find out about our current yoga classes in Athens and our yoga retreats in Greece through the website's pages.

 Raja Yoga explores the mind, and it is called the royal path.
 The path of meditation.
 The mind is becoming aware of its own patterns and functioning and progresses towards its own awakening.

 Karma Yoga is the path of detached action.
 It is a form of dynamic meditation and it can be incorporated in all actions.
 Swami Satyananda mentioned that in order to receive the benefits of any form of yoga, we have to incorporate Karma Yoga into it.